Guarantee family snuggles galore this December with our Complete Guide To Making A Book Advent Calendar for all ages!

 We share the full lowdown on how book advent calendars work, different ways to create one, and top tips on building a Christmas book collection without breaking the bank!
 Plus we’ve got Christmas book ideas for everyone from tiny tots to the teens!

 Quite simply it is 24 books, one to read each day of the Christmas countdown.

-It’s the perfect way to fill December with magic and wonder, get seriously excited about Christmas and encourage your child’s reading too.
+A book lover’s advent calendar that gives a fun way to build anticipation for the big day and encourage your child’s reading too.
 Even the most reluctant of readers will often be more willing to try if the stories involve inside knowledge about Santa and happenings at the North Pole.

 And a month of guaranteed snuggles and family time sounds great to us!

 But gathering together enough Christmas books for the holiday season can feel quite a daunting and expensive task.
 We’ve got lots of ideas for building your advent calendar book collection without breaking the bank.
 And different ways to showcase the books depending on how much time you have and what age group you’re creating for.

 Plus, we’ve got ideas for older children, who still want to get in on the action but for whom 24 chapter books is probably too ambitious a target(!).

 As with all things advent, there is no one-size-fits-all approach!
 Just do what works for your household and you’ll create magical December memories.